Weather Observing Program

 - heavy rainfall conducive to flash flooding.

-Established in 1989, the Storm Spotter Network is based on similar networks implemented in Canada and the United States of America and accounts for a large proportion of severe weather reports received by the BoM.
-The timely information helps forecasters to prepare and update severe weather warnings and also impacts on Australian research into severe thunderstorms by providing a better picture of the frequency and distribution of violent storms.
+Established in 1989, the Storm Spotter Network is based on similar networks implemented in Canada and the United States of America.
+The Storm Spotter Network is an important component of the Severe Thunderstorm Warning Service provided by the BoM, with the timely information helping forecasters to prepare and update severe weather warnings.
+It also impacts on Australian research into severe thunderstorms by providing a better picture of the frequency and distribution of violent storms.